-Another benefit of breastfeeding is the delay in the return of your menstrual cycle, which helps preserve maternal iron stores and improve your iron status.
+Another benefit of breastfeeding is the delay in the return of the menstrual cycle, which helps preserve maternal iron stores and improve iron status.

 Breastfeeding is also very convenient and inexpensive!
 Breast milk is easy to transport, it’s always at the right temperature and it’s safe to consume anywhere, anytime and without the need to sterilise bottles.

-For more information on nutrition and feeding options for babies, we’ve found these resources very useful:
+For more information on nutrition and feeding options for babies, see below:

 One of the main things mothers worry about is whether they’re producing enough milk to feed their baby, especially in the first six weeks when it’s hard to know what to expect.
 This concern results in some mums reducing how often or how long they breastfeed, and it is the most common reason given for giving up breastfeeding.

-Remember, breastfeeding is a learned skill.
-While it’s generally seen as being natural and instinctual, you and your baby will need to learn the proper technique.
+Breastfeeding is a learned skill.
+While it’s generally seen as being natural and instinctual, a mother and baby will need to learn the proper technique.

-It’s perfectly normal to experience difficulties when you first start.
+It’s perfectly normal to experience difficulties when first starting.
 It can take time and patience to figure out the technique, and sometimes some education and support are also needed.
-But with a bit of persistence, there’s a good chance you and your baby can enjoy the benefits of breastfeeding.
+But with a bit of persistence, there’s a good chance a mother and her baby can enjoy the benefits of breastfeeding.

 Parents seeking information can be overwhelmed with conflicting and often misleading advice from social media, family and friends, and the internet.
 An increasingly important aspect of antenatal education involves improving the health literacy of parents to help find evidence-based information from reliable sources.